FrostKiwi/treasurechest/README.md

 https://user-images.githubusercontent.com/60887273/167408479-d7b7847b-7f40-4577-a74f-0e98a936a6c1.mov

-I used this expression instictivly from time to time and just recently someone noted, that this expression has a rather archaic, regal tone.
+I used the 誉れです expression instictivly from time to time and just recently someone noted, that this expression has a rather archaic, regal tone.
 It was quite the funny situation, but it goes to show, that even knowing what kind of media I was consuming still didn't save me from tripping up.
 Coming from outside the language it's unavoidable to misinterpret an expression's nuance I guess.
 Though in this case, the in-game dialog should have really tipped me off, as the character speaking Ninguang uses it to tell a joke with a somewhat sarcastic undertone.
 ### How it was captured
 The main
 #### Handling Audio